 Thesis Defense: The defense of the thesis will be oral.
 Responsibility for suggesting the time, designating the place, and presiding at the defense rests with the major professor.
 It is recommended that students defend no later than the eighth week of classes in the semester of intent to graduate.
-Students must meet all manuscript and online forms deadlines set by The Graduate School in the semester of graduation or within 60 days of a successful defense (whichever is earliest).
+Students must meet all manuscript and online forms deadlines set by The Graduate.
 Manuscript/forms submission deadlines can be found on The Graduate School's website under Thesis, Treatise, and Dissertation.